-Technical Tutoring Home · Site Index · Advanced Books · Speed Arithmetic · Math Index · Algebra Index · Calculus Index · Trig Index · Chemistry Index · Gift Shop · Harry Potter DVDs, Videos, Books, Audio CDs and Cassettes · Lord of the Rings DVDs, Videos, Books, Audio CDs and Cassettes · Winnie-the-Pooh DVDs, Videos, Books, Audio CDs, Audio Cassettes and Toys · STAR WARS DVDs and VHS Videos
+Technical Tutoring Home · Technical Tutoring Blog · Site Index · Advanced Books · Speed Arithmetic · Math Index · Algebra Index · Calculus Index · Trig Index · Chemistry Index · Gift Shop · Keeping it Clean! · Amazon Fire Tablets, Kindle E-Readers and Accessories · Winnie-the-Pooh DVDs, Videos, Books, Audio CDs, Audio Cassettes and Toys · STAR WARS DVDs and VHS Videos

 Ideal Gas Law · Density · Boyles and Charles Law · Ideal Gases II · Recommended Books

 The Ideal Gas Law

 Of the three phases of matter, gases tend to exist at relatively high temperatures and low pressures.
 Decrease the temperature enough and the gas will condense into a liquid or sublime into a solid.
 Likewise, increase the pressure enough and condensation or sublimation will happen.
 Gases are different from solids and liquids (which are referred to as "condensed matter") in that there is room between the molecules.
 Typically, the space between molecules in the gas phase is large compared with the size of the molecules.